noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - its crucial in the context of OOP and object inheritance
     - e.g. base type specifies function X, and multiple levels of object redefine it
     - ^ at compile time i think the base type is always used or something
-    - ^ but with dynamic dispatch the correct fn is used based on the runtime (not compile time) type of the object at hand
+    - ^ but with dynamic dispatch the correct fn used is based on the runtime (not compile time) type of the object at hand
+      - nim will create a dispatch tree to see on which object the method was invoked and that objects type

 ### compilation process